Customary Fisheries Research Fund

 - collate information on fishing practices of Māori that may need to be considered when making fisheries management decisions

-- assist Māori manage and measure the outcome of customary practice within their rohe moana (coastal area) that adds to their traditional and customary well-being
+- assist Māori to manage and measure the outcome of customary practice within their rohe moana (coastal area) that adds to their traditional and customary well-being

 - determine past levels of Māori customary and traditional harvest levels and help clarify the relationship between customary and traditional rights and current harvest levels